ithacaxyz/porto/apps/docs/pages/contracts/orchestrator.md

 #### Gas Abstraction

-One of the most powerful use cases of executing through intents is that backend relays can abstract gas for users and get compensated in any token the user holds.
+One of the most powerful use cases of executing through intents is that rpc servers can abstract gas for users and get compensated in any token the user holds.

 We've eliminated the concept of gas refunds, and made `prePayment` optional.

 Here's how the flow works:

 1. The user sends their calls to the relay.
-2. The relay analyzes the calls and determines the amount they want to be paid, in the `paymentToken` specified in the intent.
+2. The rpc server analyzes the calls and determines the amount they want to be paid, in the `paymentToken` specified in the intent.
-3. The relay can run sophisticated griefing checks to assess risk.
+3. The rpc server can run sophisticated griefing checks to assess risk.
 Based on this, they split the total payment between `prePayment` and `postPayment`.
-4. The relay can also set the `supportedAccountImplementation` field in the intent when sending it onchain, to reduce the risk of the user frontrunning them by upgrading their account.
+4. The rpc server can also set the `supportedAccountImplementation` field in the intent when sending it onchain, to reduce the risk of the user frontrunning them by upgrading their account.

 If the `postPayment` fails, the user's entire execution is reverted.
 This ensures users cannot exploit the system to get free executions.

 :::warning
 Beyond this, the contracts do not provide native griefing protection.
 It is up to the relay to simulate the call and evaluate the risk associated with each intent.

-Relays may choose to:
+RPC Servers may choose to:
 - Only support accounts that follow ERC-4337 validation rules.
 - Charge the full fee as `postPayment` if they fully trust the user.
 :::